PandaCrab/next-test/README.md

 ### To warking correct

 To warking corectly, you need start a server.
-Run in terminal node `testServer.js`
+Run in terminal `json-server --watch db.json --port 4000`